PART 1, General Information

 This city is over 2000 years old and is the best-preserved example of a medieval city in Central Asia.
 Must see are the tomb of Ismail Samani, (10th century) Poi-Kalyan minaret, (11th century) Magoki Attori mosque and the Chashma Ayub shrine.
 Between the 9th and 16th centuries, Bukhara was the largest centre for Muslim theology, particularly on Sufism, in the Near East, with over two hundred mosques and more than a hundred madrasahs.
 Amazing city to visit and like Samarqand Bukhara is a UNESCO world Heritage listed town with over 140 listed architectural monuments.

 An ancient city and in the 10th century a major trading centre on the Silk road.
-Khiva is sometimes called the city museum thanks to its authentic atmosphere of the ‘era of the beginning of time. ” Most of the city of Khiva is similar to the open-air museum.
-And, a UNESCO world Heritage site since 1990.
-The inner part or also called Itchan Kala Castle is a fortress with stone paved alleys, and beautiful minarets.
-The whole part of this part of town is encircled by brick walls, whose foundations are believed to have been laid in the 10th century are 10 meters high.
+Khiva is sometimes called the city museum thanks to its authentic atmosphere of the ‘era of the beginning of time. ” Most of the city of Khiva is similar to the open-air museum and a UNESCO world Heritage site since 1990.
+The inner part, also called Itchan Kala Castle is a fortress with stone paved alleys and beautiful minarets.
+The whole area of this part of town is encircled by brick walls, whose foundations are believed to have been laid in the 10th century and are 10 meters high.
 Over 50 historic monuments and a few hundred old houses from the 18 century are in the old town.
 Djuma Mosque is another must see.

 Uzbekistan has an extreme continental climate.
 It is generally warmest in the south and coldest in the north.
 Extreme fluctuations can take temperatures as low as -35°C. During the summer temperatures can reach 45°C and above.
 Humidity is low.